openMolNike/font2triangles.js/README.md

 # font2triangles.js is...
-JavaScript convertation of *.ttf font file to array of triangles for 3D graphics
+JavaScript convertation of \*.ttf font file to array of triangles for 3D graphics

 ![alt text](https://raw.githubusercontent.com/openMolNike/font2triangles.js/master/demo_test.png)

 # This is not a lib for using in final app!
 This is a script for getting pre-compiled json file which can be used without this script.

-# Usage:
+# Default usage:
-1) Just use font_ready.json file if you like "Oswald-Medium_modified.ttf".
+1) Just use "font_ready.json" file if you like "Oswald-Medium_modified.ttf".
 This file contains polygons of each chars.
 2) Code 3d-render by yourself.
 You can build string polygons char by char by putting it into right (x,y) position.

-# JSON triangle structure:
+# JSON structure:
 array of objects with fields:
-1) "id" is char
+1) "id" is one char.
 2) "w" is max char x value.
-Use it to move x position of next char when you render it
+Use it to move x position of next char when you render it.
-3) "poly" is main triangles array: triangle1point1.x, triangle1point1.y, triangle1point2.x, triangle1point2.y, triangle1point3.x, triangle1point3.y,
+3) "poly" is main triangles array:<br/>
+  triangle1point1.x, triangle1point1.y, triangle1point2.x, triangle1point2.y, triangle1point3.x, triangle1point3.y,<br/>
-  triangle2point1.x, triangle2point1.y, triangle2point2.x, triangle2point2.y, triangle2point3.x, triangle2point3.y,
+  triangle2point1.x, triangle2point1.y, triangle2point2.x, triangle2point2.y, triangle2point3.x, triangle2point3.y,<br/>
   ... and so on.
 Only x and y coordinates!
-4) "contour" is optional array ща borders with same structure
+4) "contour" is optional array of borders triangles with same structure.
+You may need them with second color.

 # Pre-compile your font file by yourself:
 1) Copy files to your web server